Proton Holdings: History

 Proton cars were also exported to several countries in Latin America, most notably Chile.
 Exports to Chile commenced in 1994, and almost 3,000 Protons were sold prior to the company's departure in 1998.
 However, Proton later expressed intentions of returning to Chile following the ratification of the Malaysia-Chile Free Trade Agreement in 2012.
 In July 2015, Proton signed a distributor agreement with Andes Motor, and the first official shipment of 50 left-hand drive Prevé units commenced on 1 March 2016.
 The Chilean launch of the Proton Prevé took place in May 2016, and formally marked Proton's return to Chile after an 18-year absence.
+It was reported that Proton left Chile by 2019 with 128 vehicle sold.

 Proton announced that they closed Proton Motor Pars, established in August 2011, since it was dormant and no longer in the company's interest to revive it in any way.

 On 12 July 2018, Proton resumes exports to the Middle East beginning with 440 units of Proton Gen•2 and 15 units of first-generation Proton Persona in Jordan to be distributed to Iraq as well as neighboring countries.

 Proton had also entered Pakistan market in 2006 with a local automotive importing company named Royal Automobiles (Pvt) Ltd. Pakistan, the line-up from Proton Pakistan were the Proton Saga, Wira, Waja, Gen 2 and the Proton Impian, but unfortunate sale volume due to tough competition from veteran competitor brands and used imported cars in the market had to force them for early departure in 2010.

 On 21 March 2019, Proton had announced their plans that they will re-enter Pakistan after their departure in 2010 with a new plant be built in Pakistan in collaboration with Alhaj Automotive.

 Proton has already booked CBU versions of Proton X70 in Pakistan.
 The orders for CKD versions of X70 are also being booked by Proton in Pakistan which are expected to be delivered in Q3 of 2021 after the completion of the local assembly plant there.
 The Proton Saga is also expected to re-launch after 2006 in Pakistan in January 2021.

 On 21 August 2020, it was announced that the Proton Saga will be exported to Kenya, most built under CKDs shipped to Simba Corp.

 It was announced on 13 November 2020 that Proton vehicles will be sold in Nepal by Jagadamba Motors.
 The company will formally launch retail operations by January 2021.
 Proton previously had a presence in Nepal.

 On 28 April 2022, an agreement was signed for Proton to re-enter the South African auto market.
 On 31 May 2022, Proton announced shipments of Proton X50s, X70s and Sagas in an effort to resume a presence in South Africa with CMH Group as the official distributor.
 In 2015, Proton left South Africa due to bad market conditions.